Duttbust/BIGSHOTDISCO/README.md

-# BIGSHOTDISCO
-a lethal company mod to replace the disco theme with "BIGSHOT" from deltarune
+Replaces the discoball theme with NEO Spamton's theme 'BIGSHOT' from Deltarune